 🧾 Build a strong, well-documented case

-Prompt care shows that you took your injuries seriously, and helps support maximum compensation.
+Quick care shows that you took your injuries seriously.

 🧭 6.
 Simplified Billing Process